TheMisterPin/GitPeek/README.md

 soon you'll be able to change the theme of GitPeek!

 We're open to ideas and contributions from the community!
-If you have suggestions or want to contribute to any of the upcoming features, please follow our contributing guidelines and join us in making GitPeek even better.
+If you have suggestions or want to contribute to any of the upcoming features, please follow our contributing guidelines and join us in making GitPeek even better!